whotonmoy/Intensity-Quantization-Adjustment/README.md

 3. 32 levels (by setting the three least significant bits of each pixel to 0’s)
 4. 16 levels (by setting the four least significant bits of each pixel to 0’s)

-This was an assignment that I did in my second to last semester(Winter 2023) for Image Processing Course (CS 425).
+This was an assignment that I did in my second to last semester(Fall 2023) for Image Processing Course (CS 425).